LatridellActiveX/Medorium-Roster/api/README.md

 ## GET /api/roster

-Returns data of all members in the roster
+Returns data of all characters in the roster

 TODO